Posted on July 29th, 2022

 Regardless of the source, product safety remains the manufacturer's responsibility.
 The presence of carcinogens in personal-care products, which may be applied multiple times a day, caused consumer outrage and determined several class action complaints.

-After the benzene-contamination issue became public, deodorant manufacturers began voluntarily recalling tainted products.
+After the benzene-contamination issue became public, deodorant manufacturers began voluntarily recalling contaminated products.
 Procter and Gamble recalled 18 spray deodorants under the Secret and Old Spice brands on November 23, 2021, "out of an abundance of caution."
-After consumer complaints regarding benzene-tainted deodorants were gathered into a multi-district litigation class action suit, P&G decided to settle the matter out of court in May 2022.
+After consumer complaints regarding benzene-contaminated deodorants were gathered into a multi-district litigation class action suit, P&G decided to settle the matter out of court in May 2022.

 Although manufacturers have endeavored to take contaminated products off the shelves, not all contaminated deodorants were adequately addressed.
 My Imports USA didn't recall Tag branded products with reported benzene concentrations between 2.30 - 14.1 ppm, and Right Guard Sport deodorants (2.61 - 5.00 ppm) produced by Thriving Brands LLC likewise weren't recalled.
+Walmart also failed to recall benzene-contaminated Equate antiperspirants with concentrations of 6.15 ppm.
 Notably, none of the Valisure-tested products with evident traces of benzene lower than 2ppm were voluntarily called back.

 We will only require you to provide us with the relevant details of your situation and copies of your medical records.
 After a thorough analysis, our experienced attorneys will let you know if your claim is eligible and prepare it for submission if you choose to proceed.
 We will handle the challenging legal aspects on your behalf, allowing you to focus on matters of more immediate importance.